cosmicjs/docs/docs/guides/README.md

 [Go](https://golang.org/) is an open source programming language that makes it easy to build **simple**, **reliable**, and **efficient** software.

 Cosmic makes a great [Go CMS](https://www.cosmicjs.com/knowledge-base/go-cms) for your websites and apps.

-Get started adding Cosmic-powered content into your Go apps using the following steps:
+Before adding any code, make sure to follow the [Initial Setup](#initial-setup) at the top of this page to set up your content in Cosmic.
+Then take the following steps to add Cosmic-powered content to your Go apps:

 ### 1. Go app setup
 If you don't have Go installed on your machine, you may need to start by installing Go by following the [documentation](https://golang.org/doc/install).